Mormonism and women: Fundamentalist groups

 Mormon fundamentalists are groups or individuals who have broken from the dominant form of Mormonism practiced by the LDS Church.
 Since the mid-19th century, numerous fundamentalist sects have been established, many of which are located in small, cohesive, and isolated communities in areas of the Western United States, western Canada, and Mexico.
 Mormon fundamentalists advocate a return to Mormon doctrines and practices which, they believe, were wrongly abandoned, such as plural marriage, the law of consecration, the Adam–God doctrine, the Patriarchal Priesthood, elements of the Mormon endowment ritual, and often the exclusion of blacks from the priesthood.

 Plural marriage is generally considered the most central and significant doctrine separating fundamentalists from mainstream Mormonism.
 In Mormon fundamentalist groups, women are typically expected or encouraged to adhere to a strongly patriarchal perspective on women's roles and activities and, in many cases, participate in plural marriage.

 Even though women in fundamentalist groups are often expected to rear children and other domestic tasks, it is not accurate to assume that all women in polygamous relationships in Mormon fundamentalist groups are powerless.
 Mormon women in fundamentalist groups experience their gender roles differently than women in the LDS church.
 In fundamentalists sects, sex is viewed as a necessary evil for reproduction.
 Women who are menstruating, lactating, or pregnant are not expected to have sex with their husbands.
-One fundamentalist women said that because her husband had other wives, she didn't feel pressured to sexually satisfy her husband.
+One fundamentalist woman said that because her husband had other wives, she didn't feel pressured to sexually satisfy her husband.
 Fundamentalist women help their husbands seek other wives, and many say that for their husbands to look for a wife without consulting existing wives would be akin to infidelity.
 Some wives in polygamous marriages feel closer to their sister wives than to their husbands.
 In some polygamous relationships, a wife nurtures her husband's relationship with his other wives by encouraging her husband to spend time with them.
 Sister wives help each other with childrearing, cooking, and other domestic tasks.
 Women in polygamous relationships have their own bedrooms, while their husbands are treated as visitors.
 Sister wives also often control the household's finances.
 The studies that examined the experience of fundamentalist women did not examine underage marriage, which the authors felt was a separate issue.
 The 2008 police raid of the FLDS Texas compound found that 12 girls were married before age 16 and sexually abused.